BarnardRab/collaboration/readme.md

+This application provides a data structure for a company's users, departments, message board, projects and workorders.

 The structure of the application follows these patterns:

 The app.js file is intended to be the launch point of Node JS.